-Cinematographer Russell Metty walked off the set, complaining that Stanley Kubrick was not letting him do his job.
-Metty was used to directors allowing him to call his own shots with little oversight, while Kubrick was a professional photographer who had shot some of his previous films by himself.
+Cinematographer Russell Metty walked off the set, complaining that Director Stanley Kubrick was not letting him do his job.
+Metty was used to directors allowing him to call his own shots with little oversight, while Kubrick was a professional photographer who had shot some of his previous movies by himself.
 Subsequently, Kubrick did the majority of the cinematography work.
-Metty complained about this up until the release of the film and even, at one point, asked to have his name removed from the credits.
-However, because his name was in the credits, when the film won the Academy Award for Best Cinematography, it was given to Metty, although he actually didn't shoot most of it.
+Metty complained about this up until the release of the movie and even, at one point, asked to have his name removed from the credits.
+However, because his name was in the credits, when this movie won the Academy Award for Best Cinematography, it was given to Metty, although he actually didn't shoot most of it.

-At first the studio did not want to give the blacklisted Dalton Trumbo screen credit for his work.
+At first, the studio did not want to give the blacklisted openly Communist Dalton Trumbo screen credit for his work.
 Stanley Kubrick said he would accept the credit.
 Kirk Douglas later said he was so appalled by Kubrick's attempt to claim credit for someone else's work that he used his clout to make sure Trumbo received his due credit, effectively ending the Hollywood blacklist.
-Trumbo had already been credited as the writer of Exodus (1960), although a delay caused that film to be released two months after this one.
-Trumbo's family publicly disputed Douglas' version of the story, as did producer Edward Lewis and the children of writer Howard Fast.
-In any case, the blacklist had been greatly undermined when Cecil B. DeMille hired Edward G. Robinson for The Ten Commandments (1956), reviving Robinson's career after the star had been nearly blacklisted for his past political activism.
+Trumbo had already been credited as the writer of Exodus (1960), although a delay caused that movie to be released two months after this one.
+Trumbo's family publicly disputed Douglas' version of the story, as did Producer Edward Lewis and the children of writer Howard Fast.
+In any case, the blacklist had been greatly undermined when Cecil B. DeMille hired Edward G. Robinson for The Ten Commandments (1956), reviving Robinson's career after he had been nearly blacklisted for his past political activism.

 Kirk Douglas had an unhappy time for most of the production.
-After a major falling out with original director Anthony Mann he asked Stanley Kubrick, with whom he had collaborated well three years previously on Paths of Glory (1957), to direct.
+After a major falling out with original Director Anthony Mann, he asked Stanley Kubrick, with whom he had collaborated well three years previously on Paths of Glory (1957), to direct.
 However, he had an equally difficult time working with Kubrick.
-After the production Douglas claimed he would not collaborate with Kubrick again if he was given the opportunity.
-Douglas has often said he regretted having Mann fired from the picture and when he was offered The Heroes of Telemark (1965) he agreed to take that role on condition that Mann be hired as director.
+After the production, Douglas claimed he would not collaborate with Kubrick again if he was given the opportunity.
+Douglas has often said he regretted having Mann fired from the movie, and when he was offered The Heroes of Telemark (1965), he agreed to take that role, on condition that Mann be hired as director.

-Winning a Best Supporting Actor Oscar for his portrayal of Lentulus Batiatus, Peter Ustinov stands as the only actor to win an Oscar for a Stanley Kubrick film.
+Winning a Best Actor in a Supporting Role Oscar for his portrayal of Lentulus Batiatus, Sir Peter Ustinov stands as the only actor to win an Oscar for a Stanley Kubrick movie.
 Peter Sellers is the only other actor to receive so much as a nomination.

-Laurence Olivier, while researching on the Romans for his role, learned that the Romans rode without a saddle, so he followed likewise and rode saddleless in his horseback scenes.
-This proved a great hindrance, as there was no saddle to keep him steady while the horse was in even the slightest motion, and he kept wobbling throughout his horseback scenes.
-Eventually Stanley Kubrick forced Olivier to film his horseback scenes on a ladder.
+Sir Laurence Olivier, while researching on the Romans for his role, learned that the Romans rode without a saddle, so he followed likewise and rode saddleless in his horseback scenes.
+This proved to be a great hindrance, as there was no saddle to keep him steady while the horse was in even the slightest motion, and he kept wobbling throughout his horseback scenes.
+Eventually, Director Stanley Kubrick forced Olivier to film his horseback scenes on a ladder.

-Hedda Hopper and John Wayne, both leaders in Hollywood's powerful right-wing element, publicly condemned the film as "Marxist propaganda" before its release.
-This was partly because it was the first time in a decade that screenwriter Dalton Trumbo had been credited under his own name, not a pseudonym, since he was backlisted for his membership in the Communist Party USA.
+Hedda Hopper and John Wayne, both leaders in Hollywood's powerful right-wing element, publicly condemned this movie as "Marxist propaganda" before its release.
+This was partly because it was the first time in a decade that openly Communist Screenwriter Dalton Trumbo had been credited under his own name, not a pseudonym, since he was backlisted for his membership in the Communist Party USA.

 During the arduous, long shoot, Tony Curtis allegedly asked Jean Simmons, "Who do I have to screw to get off this film?"
 Some versions of the interaction include Simmons shouting back, "When you find out, let me know."

 Kirk Douglas, a passionate Zionist, wanted the history depicted to parallel the story of the Jewish people.
-He clashed with screenwriter Dalton Trumbo, who was more interested in making the film a commentary on the Cold War.
+He clashed with openly Communist Screenwriter Dalton Trumbo, who was more interested in making this movie a commentary on the Cold War.

 The 1991 version was restored by Robert A. Harris, who produced a new 65mm preservation negative from original color separations.
 The original camera negative had lost too much of its yellow layer to be usable.